stevendaye/alpha-vantage/README.md

 Last but not least, I applied a little design to the app to make it a bit more appealing and came with the idea of Tabs to make request to each stock daily, weekly and montly.

-**I noticed that the API key has a daily limit of 25 requests per day.
-Currently in production on Vercel, the app is using the API key sent to me by _Berna_.
-So I created 4 more API's key that can be used to test the app in case it hits the daily limit locally when running the app.
-I sent the 4 API KEYS in an email to _Berna_.
-In case, you need it, just replace any of the keys in the index file of the constants directory on line 6.
-This is to avoid you the pain of having to create new ones yourself**
+**PS: The API key has a daily limit of 25 requests per day.
+Currently in production on Vercel, the app is using the a default API key**